jlmcgraw/xerox-python/README.md

 git clone git@github.com:dusktreader/xerox-python
 ```

+If you want to use a template besides main, checkout the branch you wish to use.

-Checkout the branch you want (if not main), and then just run `make`:
+Then just run `make`:

 ```bash
 make